kubernetes-sigs/lws/site/content/en/docs/concepts/_index.md

     size: 4
 ```

-## volumeClaimTemplates support
+## Volume Claim Templates support
-LWS allows the utilization of `volumeClaimTemplates` for leader and worker StatefulSet pods.
-When specifying the `volumeClaimTemplates` field, this setting will be applied to both leader and worker StatefulSets, enabling the use of storage class in `volumeClaimTemplates` to create persistent volumes in leader and worker StatefulSet pods.
+LWS supports the use of `volumeClaimTemplates` for leader and worker pods, allowing the incorporation of storage class in `volumeClaimTemplates` to create persistent volumes in leader and worker pods.
 Below is an example demonstrating how to utilize `volumeClaimTemplates` in LWS.

 ```yaml
 apiVersion: leaderworkerset.x-k8s.io/v1